Where to Stay in Shanghai: 2026 Guide by a 1-Year Local— lived here 1 year

 The French Concession was an area of Shanghai that China was forced to cede to France to administer from 1849 to 1946, following its defeat in wars against Western powers.
 It’s called a “concession” because China had to concede (give up) this territory.

-Pullman Shanghai SkywayStaying here means you’ll be right at the heart of the French Concession.
-Although the French Concession area is vast and doesn’t have clear borders, this hotel is at the core of the area.
-There are countless alleys and local shops to explore.
+Pullman Shanghai SkywayStaying here means you’ll be close to some great activities in the French Concession.
+There are countless alleys and local shops to explore like in Tianzifang, which is just above the hotel.
 I have been here so many times, and it’s honestly my favorite part of Shanghai (and the hotel isn’t too expensive).

 City Hotel Shanghai: A more local option and the cheapest hotel I’ve stayed at (wifi registration didn’t work for me with an international number), but it’s in a fantastic part of Shanghai, with coffee shops, bars, and outside terraces.
 My brother had to DJ in Shanghai, and so we stayed here for 1 night.

-What surprised me tho was the breakfast, there was so much to choose from, I loved it.
+What surprised me was the breakfast; there was so much to choose from, and I loved it!

 If I had to choose again, I’d spend a weekend at the Pullman in the French Concession, as the location is perfect (close to Xintiandi) and it’s not too expensive.